 Martin hosts his own sports radio show, was a regular panellist on "Game of Two Halves" and in 2010 hosted TVNZ's coverage of the Football World Cup in South Africa and in 2011 was named Sports Broadcaster of the Year.

-Martin Snedden is a former cricketer, head of NZ Cricket and is currently heading up the 2011 Rugby World Cup
+Martin Snedden is CEO of TIA and is a former cricketer, head of NZ Cricket and head of the 2011 Rugby World Cup.

 Former Maori All Black and NZ Sevens Rugby Captain, Matua is also a commentator on Maori Televisions "Code" .
 Owner of the most famous dreads in rugby.